 The 5 Best Ultrawide Monitors For Sim Racing

-Here we have the largest screen on our list, with the Samsung QLED Curved 49” screen.
+Here we have the largest screen on our list, with the Samsung Odyssey G9, with its curved 49” screen.
 This is just huge in terms of screen size, which makes for excellent levels of immersion that are only really beaten by large triple monitor setups or even virtual reality.
 This makes this screen one to consider if you are a more experienced sim racer looking for the ultimate in immersion.

 Plenty Of Ports

-Another advantage of the Samsung QLED ultrawide monitor is the number of ports on offer.
-With 2 HDMI ports, a DisplayPort and a Mini DisplayPort you will be able to connect it to almost any device you can think of.
-There are also several USB ports that you can use to charge other devices while you play, and you can connect your headphones or speakers via the 3.5 mm jack.
+Another advantage of this ultrawide monitor is the number of ports on offer.
+With an HDMI port and 2 DisplayPorts, you will be able to connect it to any device you need to.
+There are also several USB ports that you can use to charge other devices while you race.

 Large & Curved